-ICT has a new position open for applications: Technical Communications Specialist.
+ICT has posted a new job announcement that is now open for applications: Outreach Coordinator.

 Registration is open for the 58th Annual Illinois Bituminous Paving Conference to be held December 11-12, 2017, at the iHotel and Conference Center in Champaign, Illinois.